This dialog allows you to specify the time-signature of the music, the tempo of the music, and to control the metronome.

 To avoid conflicting with sounds actually used in your percussion track, you should choose a sound different from any used in the percussion track.
 The drop-box lets you choose the sound, and the “Test” button to the right of the drop-box lets you hear the sound you chose.
-Simply click the “Test” button to hear the sound.
+Simply click (tab-to and activate) the “Test” button to hear the sound.

 Note: In order to use the metronome, the player/recorder dialog must specify an actual MIDI playback device.
 The default of “(none) – Display Notes Only” will not work for using the metronome.